 - 2 tbsp extra-virgin olive oil

 - 4 tbsp homemade taco seasoning

-- 1 tbsp arrowroot starch (see notes)
+- 1 tbsp tapioca starch (see notes)

 - Preheat oven to 400.

 - Remove chicken breasts from the baking dish and shred with two forks.
-Place shredded chicken back in dish and mix with pepper and onions.
+Place shredded chicken back in dish and mix with the pepper and onions.

 - Calculated nutrition information is for the baked chicken, peppers, and onions.
 It does not include the suggested toppings for these bowls.
 Total nutrition will vary pending on the toppings you choose.